JeffersonLab/PyPWA/docs/source/user/installing.rst

 ############
 Installation
 ############
-PyPWA doesn't have distrobution specific packages yet, so for the time being you will have to rely on pip.
-These steps will walk you through how to install python to your machine using pip.
+PyPWA doesn't have distribution specific packages yet, so for the time being you will have to rely on pip.
+These steps will walk you through how to install Python to your machine using Pip.

 Installing Dependencies